How to measure people performance

 How to measure people’s performance

+I’ll be honest, right up front.
 I don’t believe in measuring people’s performance.
 There’s just too much anecdotal and research evidence that suggests it does more harm that good.

 I find it useful not to think “how should I measure these people?” but rather to think first about “what results are important for these people to help achieve for the organisation?”